RuchitJathania/Adversarial-Attacks-Deep-Learning-Project/README.md

 - The notebook supports both **CPU and GPU** (MPS if on Mac).
 - Git LFS is recommended for storing `.ipynb` files > 50MB.
-- All adversarial attacks conform to the visual similarity and ε-bound requirements.
+- All adversarial attacks conform to the visual similarity and ε-bound requirements with loose restrictions on patch attacks.